-Trans inclusion policy statement
+Trans and non-binary inclusion policy statement

 How we communicate with you